 Tuition & Fees

-Please visit UIC's tuition and fees page for current tuition rates for the IDDP program.
+We invite you to browse the comprehensive College of Dentistry estimated tuition and fees information.
 Please note that annual increases in tuition should be expected.
 Information about how to fund your education can be found at the UIC Office of Financial Aid.

-Please review the IDDP admissions website in its entirety.
+Please review the admissions website in its entirety.